MattW-R/Todo-App-MVC-Slim/README.md

-Create a new MySQL database & name it 'todos'.
+Create a new MySQL database & name it 'todos', set the username used to access it to 'root' & password to 'password'.

 Import todos.sql into the database.